-The
+The problem

 Human-predator conflict is a primary driver of predator declines worldwide and can inflict substantial costs on local communities.
 Resolving and mitigating these conflicts is therefore of primary concern to carnivore conservation and human livelihoods.
 One main point of conflict is brought about by livestock depredation by predators.